Why Mental Training and Focused Coaching Work Better Together in Table Tennis

 Mental training helps players manage the moments that have the biggest effect on performance.

-This includes staying focused between points, responding better after errors, and making more confident decisions under pressure.
-It also helps players stay patient during difficult passages of play instead of forcing the match.
+This includes staying focused between points, responding better after errors and making more confident decisions under pressure.
+It also helps players stay patient during difficult rallies instead of forcing the match.

 • concentration during key points